Te Puna Wai o Waipapa - Hagley College Te Puna Wai o Waipapa - Hagley College

 13 Legal Studies

 This course aims to give students an in-depth knowledge, understanding and appreciation of NZ's legal system.
 This course is valuable for students who wish to study law or criminal justice at tertiary level or have a career which is linked to the legal system.
-Students to not need to have studied L2 Legal Studies in order to study Level 3 Legal Studies
+Students do not need to have studied L2 Legal Studies in order to study L3 Legal Studies however, strength in literacy rich subjects is suggested.

 This course offers Unit Standards at Achieve, Merit and Excellence grades.
 (Not a UE Subject)